Easy Spam Fried Rice

-I am still clinging to the last vestiges of summer with this super easy dinner!
-Fried rice is one of my favorite comfort foods and the addition of SPAM and (don’t freak out) Japanese mayo makes all the difference.
+Spam fried rice is one of my favorite quick-and-easy weeknight dinner recipes.
 It’s a great meal to clean out your fridge with!
 I happened to have some green beans on hand but chopped broccoli, green peas, corn, squash, etc would all be welcome additions.
 The best part?
 This meal is on the table in 20 minutes!

 - 1 tablespoon neutral oil

-- 4 cups cooked long grain white rice (jasmine is my favorite)
+- 4 cups day-old cooked long grain white rice

 - 1/3 cup soy sauce